-Rogers State University and Cameron University honor graduates wear stoles according to the following criteria:
+Rogers State University undergraduate honor students wear stoles according to the following criteria.

 |Summa Cum Laude||4.0||Blue|

 Honor Medallions are reserved for undergraduates who are part of an Honors Program or recognized Honor Society.